-- Visiting children centres, orphanages or schools is forbidden in western countries. - Research has shown that short-term visits (including volunteer tourism) can be harmful to a child's development and emotional balance. - Ask yourself: would you allow complete strangers to approach your children, take pictures of them or give them candies? - Do not give gifts, money or sweets to children or buy anything from them - although you might think it helps, in the long-run it does not. - It only encourages them to stay on the streets where they have little hope of a better life and are vulnerable to all sorts of abuse. - Our guides have been trained to react appropriately when confronted by such situations, should you witness a child being at risk, please tell your guide. - If you wish to learn more, please visit: www.thinkchildsafe.org
+Do not give gifts, money or sweets to children or buy anything from them - although you might think it helps.
+It only encourages them to stay on the streets where they have little hope of a better life and are vulnerable to all sorts of abuse.
+These children are often exploited by local mafias.
+Our guides have been trained to react appropriately when confronted by such situations, should you witness a child being at risk, please tell your guide Children are not tourist attractions.
+Visiting children centres, orphanages or schools is forbidden in western countries.
+Research has shown that short-term visits (including volunteer tourism) can be harmful to a child's development and emotional balance.
+UNICEF, Friend's International and an increasing number of children organisations are now campaigning to stop what has become an exploitative practice that turns children and disadvantaged communities into tourist commodities.
+Ask yourself: would you allow complete strangers to approach your children, take pictures of them, or give them candies?
+If you wish to learn more, please visit: www.thinkchildsafe.org